turingschool/curriculum/source/projects/javascript/jquery/jstasker.markdown

 Now that we've got the text we can insert it into the list.
 This is very similar to what we did with the Table of Contents.
 Try it in these steps:

-1. Create a new variable and containing the name of the task wrapped in LI tags
+1. Create a new variable containing the name of the task wrapped in LI tags
 1. Use a selector to find the tasks UL
 1. Use `append` to add the new LI into the UL